Gail Silver, RCYT, E-RYT, YACEP, JD

 Prior to founding Yoga Child, Gail was an attorney, specializing in children’s advocacy law.
 Through her dual work as a child advocate and yoga instructor, Gail realized the importance of providing children with a forum in which they could express themselves via body movement, breathing and vocalization.
 Soon after, Yoga Child was born.
 It would be the second of her four children.

 Since Yoga Child’s inception, Gail and Yoga Child have earned a steady stream of accolades and recognition for their work, including Best of Philadelphia awards, a Parents Choice Recommended award, and a Skipping Stones award for Multicultural Awareness.
-Gail has been featured on local news shows, been interviewed by local news outlets, appeared on national radio shows, and has contributed to educational magazines.
-Learn more about Gail on The Yoga Stories Project and discover some of her tips for teaching mindfulness to children by visiting Lion’s Roar, and reading How to Teach Metta to Children,
+Gail has been featured on local news shows, appeared on national radio shows, and has contributed to educational magazines.
+Learn more about Gail at gailsilver.com, on The Yoga Stories Project and discover some of her tips for teaching mindfulness to children by visiting Lion’s Roar, and reading The Family That Meditates Together and How to Teach Metta to Children.

 Though Gail is busy overseeing the Yoga Child program in the Philadelphia area, she continues to facilitate Yoga Child’s Teacher Training programs, professional development modules and author events in nearby schools.
 In 2016 Gail founded The School Mindfulness Project Inc., a non-profit organization unrelated to Yoga Child, that seeks to ensure that sustainable school-wide yoga and mindfulness programming becomes an accessible part of the school-day for Philadelphia’s underserved schools.
 If yoga and mindfulness have had an impact on your life, please visit The School Mindfulness Project and consider making a donation.